-Having worked in labs for a good part of my life, I’ve been subjected to enough safety training and accident reviews to have a healthy respect for the dangers that lurk below seemingly innocuous things.
+Having worked in labs for a good part of my life (15 years), I’ve been subjected to enough safety training and accident reviews to have a healthy respect for the dangers that lurk below seemingly innocuous things.

-To date I have not cut myself, but there have been a few close calls.
+To date, I have not cut myself, but there have been a few close calls.
 Please don’t tell me to knock on wood.
-The reason I’ve avoided carving up my digits is because I’m keenly aware of the dangers.
+The reason I’ve avoided carving up my digits is that I’m keenly aware of the dangers.
 I’m almost robotic in my use of the safety devices and my reactions when something goes wrong.

 So what does this have to do with infusing spirits with tobacco?
 Well, it just demonstrates that no matter what position you are in, you must be aware of the dangers and take precautions.
 In the case of tobacco infusions, the nicotine in tobacco is extremely toxic.
 To compare, here are some numbers for other well know toxins: